Tracardi/tracardi-api/docs/qa/how_can_i_udata_event.md

 # How can I update event?

-1. **Event Immutability:** Events are generally considered immutable, which means once they are created, their data shouldn't be changed.
-This is because events represent a record of something that has happened, and altering them could potentially compromise the accuracy and integrity of the historical data.
+Events are typically considered immutable once they are created, as they represent a historical record of something that occurred at a specific time.
+This immutability ensures data integrity and consistency.
+However, there are certain scenarios where you might need to update event-related information, and the methods you mentioned are examples of how this can be achieved:

-2. **Elasticsearch Query:** While events themselves are immutable, you can use Elasticsearch queries to update event data.
+1. **Elasticsearch Query:** While events themselves are immutable, you can use Elasticsearch queries to update event data.

-3. **Change event during processing:** In Tracardi, there is a plugin that allow you to perform transformations or mappings on events in workflow.
+2. **Change event during processing:** In Tracardi, there is a plugin that allow you to perform transformations or mappings on events in workflow.
 It is called `Copy data`.
 Confirm that you want to change event with `Update Event` action.

-4. **Post Collection Event to Event Mapping:** Commercial Tracardi provides a feature called "post collection event to event mapping."
+3. **Post Collection Event to Event Mapping:** Commercial Tracardi provides a feature called "post collection event to event mapping."
 This feature allows you copy values between event properties after its being collected.

 ## Update event by query